 A thesis is like a compass (because it gives direction), blueprint (provides an overview), billboards (works like advertising), food label (lists contents), skeleton (provides general shape), receipt (tells you what you got), shopping list (tells you what to look for), bridge (brings you to a new place of understanding), flashlight (tells you where you are going and is “flashy”), treasure chest (holds all the “valuables”), heart (vital organ, the core), pyramid (strong foundation; made of blocks/components), magnifying lens (it focuses), spine (directs the body [paragraphs]), recipe (provides instruction), Tinder profile (makes people interested).

 In any individual class, the groups’ suggestions are usually diverse enough to point out that no single metaphor can likely characterize all of the functions of an ideal thesis statement.
 That is why I like this exercise, in part, because choosing a metaphor is an argument; students have to come to some consensus on which aspect is the most important, which is then memorialized through the metaphor.

-In sum, the metaphors above not only suggest that thesis statement provides direction and cues to the organization and methods of a paper.
-Furthermore, a thesis should be focused (or relatively concise) and bring the reader to a new understanding of a topic.
+In sum, the metaphors above suggest that a thesis statement provides direction and cues the organization and methods of a paper.
+Furthermore, a thesis should also be focused (or relatively concise) and bring the reader to a new understanding of a topic.
 Ideally, a thesis should also be “attractive” (compelling or interesting).

 I prefer focusing class discussions on the function of the thesis statement rather than on its forms (i.e. the listed bullet points).
 In the language of genre analysis, we are looking for the rhetorical purpose of the thesis, not its conventions.